 In the article below we are exploring Christmas dinners all around the world for you, and maybe next year you will be traveling in some country to enjoy in the different tradition of Christmas.

 In the Philippines, the Christmas season begins in September.
 Do you believe that?
-Everywhere is getting festive, the decoration is all over the towns and the shops offers the products with the big discount.
+Everywhere is getting festive, the decoration is all over the towns and the shops offers the products with a big discount.
 Simbang Gabi is the official religious part of the holiday and it starts nine days before Christmas.

 That means it is time for lechon, whole roasted pig.
 The second most important dish is sweet spaghetti with cheese and hot dogs.
 After the main course for the dessert is fruit salad and tibok tibok, special kind of pudding.